ndibbern/Artificial-Intelligence/homework-4/report.md

    0: 969 -> `50%`

+   This means that from the data we have that `50%` of the people with this query specifications will vote for me and `50%` will not.
+Hence, we can see how BN did a better job at modeling such inference query (since probability value relates more to reality).
+This might be because NBC is too simplified in the relationship model (same thing that we discussed on answer to 1).

 4. ###### In a paragraph, make a comparative argument for the pros and cons of BNs vs. NBCs on both inference and classification tasks.

-   Look at answer one, I basically say it there.

-   In summary:

-   NBC Pros:

-   * Good for classification
-   * Good for small dataset

-   NBC Cons:

-   * Because it is modeled as: 1 variable being parent of all the rest, this makes it very limited to represent reality
-   * Assumes independence between all features which might not be true in reality hence give worst results for inference queries
-   * Fail to perform general inference tasks (can only make inference on probabilities regarding the class variable)

-   NB Pros:

-   * Necessary to perform general inference tasks
-   * Accurate probability values for inference queries when the model you input to NB is accurate.

-   NB Cons:

-   * Depends a lot on the model that you input and not on the data itself.

-If you use a top down approach to BN structure (know all relationships between the variables and ahead of time) then its a good model, however if you don't know the model a priori, then NBC is better because it still succeeds in classifying the queries correctly and it depends on the data solely (and as I mentioned before it is good for small datasets).
+BN are necessary to perform general inference tasks, whereas NBC fails to perform them.
+This is because NBC can only make inference on probabilities regarding the class variable.
+Furthermore, NBC assumes independence between all features which might not be true in reality hence give worst results for inference queries.
+BN does not assume independence, hence turns out to be more representative of reality in some cases (because it can model these relationships).
+Also because of the model that NBC has, that is 1 variable being parent of all the rest, this makes it very limited to represent reality.
+It is important to note that BN has the overhead of using Tetrad, which is incovenient, however, this tool allows us to determine better relationships when there are a lot of variables.

+On the other hand, eventhougn NBC may not be as accurate as BN in regards to inference queries, it is a simple and elegant model that still succeeds at classifying.
+NBC has the advantage that it depends solely on the data and it works well even for small datasets .

+(Also refer to number one, more information is provided there)